cingularities/cingularities/README.md

 # Hello 🌳
 ## Research Focus:
-Remote Sensing ata modeling and statistical analysis of natural systems.
+Remote Sensing data modeling and statistical analysis of environmental systems ecology.
 ### Roles:
 * Research Technologist for the Arizona Remote Sensing Cener 🛰️ at the Unversity of Arizona
 * Photovoltaic Technologist at Technicians for Sustainability